AugurProject/augur-core/README.md

-event voting periods - expDate / periodLength gives you the voting period # when can people trade and not trade - can trade up until the event has started to be voted on (e.g. currentVotePeriod is >= to the expDate/periodLength) when can they vote and not vote what happens if not enough consensus or enough events
+event voting periods - expDate / periodLength gives you the voting period # when can people trade and not trade - can trade up until the event has started to be voted on (e.g. currentVotePeriod is >= to the expDate/periodLength) when can they vote and not vote